pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 you re-use the child nodes if you create a new modified parent, but the children are still pointing to the unmodified parent?
-But algorithms that need access to the parent nodes can instead maintain linked lists to the parents while diving down the tree, thus parent links aren't actually necessary.
+But algorithms that need access to the parent nodes can instead maintain linked lists to the parents while diving down the tree (separate from the tree), thus parent links don't actually need to be stored in the tree even if you think you need them.
 Anyway, this is a digression, the given task is very simple, none of this parent business applies.

         use FP::Predicates qw(is_string maybe instance_of);
         *is_maybe_Node = maybe instance_of("PFLANZE::Node");